 REVIEW: This OP will be reviewed in March of odd-numbered years by the Managing Director of Texas Tech Public Broadcasting with substantive revisions presented to the Senior Vice Provost and the Provost and Senior Vice President.

 1. KTTZ-TV (Channel 5) is an open circuit, non-commercial, educational television station licensed by the Federal Communications Commission to the Board of Regents of Texas Tech University.

 2. The mission of KTTZ-TV, Channel 5, is to provide adult and children's educational programming as well as quality entertainment for the Texas Tech community and for communities in the KTTZ-TV broadcast area.
-To achieve this mission, programming composed of courses carrying academic credit will receive priority, and careful review will be made of enrichment programming.
 Furthermore, the station will strive to:

 a.
 Serve "the public interest, convenience, and necessity" and satisfy all federal regulations relating to its staffing, operation, and funding;

 b.
 Support all aspects of the university, with special emphasis given to curricula and cultural contributions; and

 c.
 Make a positive contribution to university-community relations throughout the South Plains.

 3. The building housing KTTZ-TV's office, studio, production, editing, master control, and engineering facilities is located on the southwestern part of the campus near the 817-foot broadcast tower.

 4. The station broadcasts 24 hours a day, seven days a week on Channel 5.
 Future plans include broadcasting educational programming 24/7 on Channel 5.2 to assist Texas Tech University in meeting the needs of a growing student population.
 KTTZ-TV's programming contributes significantly to the quality of life and the university's goodwill in the many diverse communities that comprise the South Plains.